Margaret of Huntingdon, Duchess of Brittany

 Margaret of Huntingdon (1145 – 1201) was a Scottish princess and Duchess of Brittany.
 She was the sister of Scottish kings Malcolm IV and William I, wife of Conan IV, Duke of Brittany, and the mother of Constance, Duchess of Brittany.
 Her second husband was Humphrey de Bohun, hereditary Constable of England.
 Following her second marriage, Margaret styled herself as the Countess of Hereford.

 Life

 Margaret's parents were Henry of Scotland, Earl of Huntingdon and Northumbria, and Ada de Warenne.
 She has traditionally been considered the second-eldest daughter, younger than Ada, but it is possible that Margaret was the eldest since she married before Ada and was named after their paternal great-grandmother Saint Margaret (while Ada was named after their maternal great-grandmother Adelaide of Vermandois).
+Through her father, Margaret was the granddaughter of King David I of Scotland and Queen Maud, 2nd Countess of Huntingdon.

 In 1160, Margaret became Duchess of Brittany and Countess of Richmond by marrying her first husband, Conan IV, Duke of Brittany, Earl of Richmond.
 Margaret's origins and first marriage were deduced by Benedict of Peterborough.
 Together Conan and Margaret had at least four children: